 If you want a thick flavorsome Japanese miso soup, mix half the bottle of miso paste, or six spoons-full, into one liter of dashi, a stock made from fish and kelp.
 If you want to grill a steak outdoors, marinate a slice of beef with the miso and let it rest for an hour before grilling it medium-rare.
 The paste is great even on stir-fried tofu and vegetables.

 Unlike other brands, which require you to transfer the miso paste into a zip lock bag or an airtight container, Yutaka miso paste can be conveniently stored as-is inside the refrigerator.
 Be careful while handling the package though, for, many customers have often had to deal with shards of glass from one or two broken jars.

 This paste is made with organic rice and soybean thus ensuring quality.
 However, it is pasteurized, which means it doesn’t have active bacteria, which usually helps in digestion, and is a key benefit of miso.

 7. Shirakiku White Miso Shiro Soy Bean Paste

 With this product, you don’t have to ever worry about miso taste dominating other flavors in your food.
-Boldly add it in your miso chicken soup, and watch it complement the taste of sesame, ginger and other spices.
+Boldly add it to your miso chicken soup, and watch it complement the taste of sesame, ginger, and other spices.